JoseBarbero/CamPype/README.md

 Run ```abricate --setupdb``` first and execute Wombat again.

+## Citation
+Please cite Wombat whenever you use it as:

+Jose A. Barbero, Irene Ortega-Sanz and Antonio Canepa.
+Wombat.
+Availabe at [https://github.com/JoseBarbero/Wombat](https://github.com/JoseBarbero/Wombat)

 ## Contact:
 For questions, bugs and suggestions, please contact to iortega@ubu.es or jabarbero@ubu.es.